RajaGitHubRepo/hello-world/Angular_Ngrx/Basic Steps.md

                        : Another one type for toggle and payload looks like ( True | False)

 ## Build a reducer to process actions and set store state
+  how the recuder looks like ?
+  Export function reducer (state, action)
+  And the body of recueer is just like a big switch statement.
+Processing the type of actions. in the swich for each actions, the reducer creates new representations of the state. reducer should be pure function: given the same input alwasy returns the same output.

+  Where to put the reducer ? create a seperate folder inside the feature module folder and add a reducer function. this recuder function needs to include in main reducer .forRoot({reducer}) and .forFeature('slice of the state',reducer)

 ## Dispatch an action to change store state